-1.6.1 The Chief Finance Officer is responsible for ensuring that the requirements of the Local Government Act 2003 are met, and the Council has regard to the Prudential Code.
+The Chief Finance Officer is responsible for ensuring that the requirements of the Local Government Act 2003 and the CIPFA Treasury Management Code December 2017 are met, and the Council has regard to the Prudential Code December 2017.
 This requires that Prudential Indicators are set for the following three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
 It also requires that the Council's policies for managing its investments give due priority to the security of those investments over liquidity and yield.
 This will be updated annually for consideration by the Corporate Policy & Resources Committee and approval by the Council.

-- Scrutiny of the Treasury Management Strategy by the Governance and Audit Committee - Approval by full Council of the Treasury Management Strategy (including Borrowing and Investment Strategies, Prudential Indicators for the following three years, and the existence of an Authorised Limit and Operational Boundary to ensure affordable borrowing); - Regular monitoring of Prudential Indicators; - The operation of Treasury Management Practices (TMP's) and Treasury Management Practice Schedules.
+- Scrutiny of the Treasury Management Strategy by the Governance and Audit Committee. - Approval by full Council of the Treasury Management Strategy (including Borrowing and Investment Strategies, Prudential Indicators for the following three years, and the existence of an Authorised Limit and Operational Boundary to ensure affordable borrowing); - Regular monitoring of Prudential Indicators; - The operation of Treasury Management Practices (TMP's) and Treasury Management Practice Schedules.